-The Board appoints the General Director, and it is a decision requiring a 2/3 majority of the regular board members.
+The Board appoints the General Director, and the decision requires a 2/3 majority of the regular board members.
 The sitting Board will determine what methodology to use when conducting the search for a new GD.

 The performance of the General Director is evaluated on a yearly basis and the evaluation normally takes place during early spring (March).
 Moreover, it is the Board that decides on the General Director's salary and its annual adjustment.
 The GD salary is set within the constraints of the MSF Sweden's Salary Policy.
 (Appendix R: General Director Job Description.)